Current position December 2021

 Because the site was used for the production and then storage of gas, it could be contaminated.

-The applicant’s Environmental Impact Assessment (EIA) Scoping Report states that the developers did an initial assessment for the owner of the site.
+The applicant’s Environmental Impact Assessment (EIA) Scoping Report states that the developers did an initial assessment for the owner of the site prior to submitting their planning application.
 You can find more information on contaminated land and the planning process on gov.uk.

 About Environmental Impact Assessments (EIA)